Universal communication part I: modulo additive channels: The redundancy of the universal system

 The minimax redundancy for finite $n,k$ is defined as follows:

-I.e. it is the minimal gap $R_\tsubs{IFB}^* - R_\tsubs{U}^*$ that can be universally guaranteed by a single system $U$ over all noise sequences.
+In other words, it is the minimal gap $R_\tsubs{IFB}^* - R_\tsubs{U}^*$ that can be universally guaranteed by a single system $U$ over all channels.
 Note that the definition allows the universal system to depend on $k$ but this relaxation is not used by the universal system achieving the bounds below.
+For the special case of the modulo additive channel, the channel index $\theta$ is replaced by the noise sequence $\vr z_1^{kl}$.